timdwilson/typeahead-mvc-model/README.md

 # How to Setup Twitter Typeahead.js to work with MVC Models

-(Note: to use the Entity Framework queries in this document, you will need to install the Adventure Works database from here: https://msftdbprodsamples.codeplex.com/releases/view/55330.
+*(Note: to use the Entity Framework queries in this document, you will need to install the Adventure Works database from [CodePlex](https://msftdbprodsamples.codeplex.com/releases/view/55330).
 If you don’t need to connect to a database or have a database connection, skip ahead.
 Likewise, if you already have a model you would like to connect to typeahead, skip right ahead.
-Finally, you can download the full source code  of this example application, including the solution file, at the bottom of this page.)
+Finally, you can download the full source code  of this example application, including the solution file, at the bottom of this page.)*

 1. Edit ~\Views\Shared\_Layout.cshtml to load the typeahead.js bundle, Typeahead stylesheet and javascript that connects Typeahead to your MVC 5 model